VidyaSource/website/src/_content/blog/lessons-learned-react-component-library-typescript.md

 Note that we use `tsconfig.eslint.json` to typecheck everything.

 Meanwhile, transpiling your TypeScript source code to JavaScript is faster than type checking, but so is reading Tolstoy.
 Transpiling with `tsc` or Babel is still not fast.
-However, the transpiler [esbuild](https://esbuild.github.io/) is written in Go, a language built for speed, and Vite uses it under the hood.
-Because we are transpiling constantly to see what's happening in Storybook, its crucial that the process be fast.
+However, the transpiler [esbuild](https://esbuild.github.io/) is written in Go, a language [built for speed](/blog/scala-go), and Vite uses it under the hood.
+Because we are transpiling constantly to see what's happening in Storybook, it's crucial that the process be fast.
 Thanks to esbuild, Vite does exactly what we need.

 Our production build, versioned with [Semantic Versioning](https://semver.org/), includes [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html)